 Previous Twilight Scholars have included Jeffrey O.G.
-Ogbar, Philip Hamilton '82, Kymberly Pinder '87, Houston A. Baker Jr. and Charlotte Pierce Baker, Duda Penteado, Claude Steele, Scott Page, Junot Diaz, Antwi Akom, Maisha Winn, and Tricia Rose.
+Ogbar, Philip Hamilton '82, Kymberly Pinder '87, Houston A. Baker Jr. and Charlotte Pierce Baker, Duda Penteado, Claude Steele, Scott Page, Junot Diaz, Antwi Akom, Maisha Winn, Tricia Rose, and Angela Y. Davis.

 Woodin ES Colloquium Series provides weekly events, students, faculty, staff, and members of the community beyond the College gather over lunch to hear from a broad range of speakers—students, faculty, alumni, and environmental professionals—on conservation and environmental topics.
 In addition to helping foster an ES community on campus, students can learn about different environmental careers and develop internship and employment connections.